Skip to main content

 Contributors netapp-aruldeepa

-With Astra Trident, you can assign meaningful names and labels to volumes you create.
+With Trident, you can assign meaningful names and labels to volumes you create.
 This helps you identify and easily map volumes to their respective Kubernetes resources (PVCs).
 You can also define templates at the backend level for creating custom volume names and custom labels; any volumes that you create, import, or clone will adhere to the templates.

 Before you begin